-When you press them into place onto the adhesive, include a very slight twist motion once you get each tile on the adhesive.
-This helps achieve the maximum mount of coverage on the back of your tile.
+When you press the backsplash tiles into place onto the adhesive, include a very slight twist motion once you get each tile on the adhesive.
+This helps achieve the maximum amount of coverage on the back of your tile.

 You will need at least 95% coverage to ensure a good bond.
 You can find out how well your coverage is by taking a tile off every now and then after you put it on to see the coverage.

-When you put each tile on start with the lip just over the top of the tile you just placed and push in at an angle.
-This helps prevent adhesive from getting in between the tiles.
+When you put each tile on, start with the lip just over the top of the tile you just placed and push in at an angle.
+This helps prevent the adhesive from getting in between the tiles.

 Continue this process until you have covered your entire backsplash area with tile.